Angarsk8/quick-xml2js-parser/README.md

 ### directParse: `(xmlString: string) => Object`

-After doing the first pass described before and getting more experience with the problem, I decided to get rid of the intermediary step and aimed for a direct `string` to `object` translation, by using just the Neon native types.
-The algorithm that I used to solve this problem is pretty much the same that I used in the first implementation, basically, I create a temporary traversal stack, which is increased with every new xml tag that is parsed and then decreased whenever that tag is closed, and apply the accumulated object into its parent (while keeping track of things such as arrays of tags, empty tags, etc).
+After doing the first pass described before and getting more experience with the problem, I decided to get rid of the intermediary step and aimed for a direct `string` to `object` translation, by using just the Neon native types. **The algorithm that I used to solve this problem is pretty much the same I used in the first implementation, basically, I create a temporary traversal stack, which is increased with every new xml tag that is read (using [quick-xml](https://github.com/tafia/quick-xml)) and then decreased whenever that tag is closed, and apply the accumulated object into its parent (while keeping track of things such as arrays of tags, empty tags, etc)**.

 See full implementation in the [xml_to_js_object](./native/src/xml_to_js_object/mod.rs) module.